jinjagit/chess/README.md

 # chess:
 My (UNFINISHED) solution to the [final exercise of the Ruby Programming Unit](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project), from the Odin Project.

-The instructions, in a nutshell, are to build a "... command line Chess game where two players can play against each other.
+The instructions, in a nutshell, are to build a "... command line chess game where two players can play against each other.
 The game should be properly constrained."

 I chose not to produce a command line app, but instead went for a more graphical approach using the ruby2D gem.
 While this gem is still a little rough around the edges (only at v 0.7), it is way more pleasant to look at, and can produce a much more user-friendly interface (with a little more work).
 So far, I have been very impressed with the ease-of-use of this gem.